 More time to file doesn't mean more time to pay your tax.
-To avoid penalty and interest, pay tax due prepayments online, or mail with Form 20-V, on or before the original due date of your return.
-Note: Filing Form 20-V isn't an extension of time to file or to pay tax.
+To avoid penalty and interest, pay tax due prepayments online, or mail with Form OR-20-V, on or before the original due date of your return.
+Note: Filing Form OR-20-V isn't an extension of time to file or to pay tax.

-• Form 37 checkbox.
-If you have an underpayment, you must include a completed Form 37.
-Check the "Form 37" box in the header of your return.
+• Form OR-37 checkbox.
+If you have an underpayment, you must include a completed Form OR-37.
+Check the "Form OR-37" box in the header of your return.

-Use Form 37 to:
+Use Form OR-37 to:

 - Calculate the amount of underpayment of estimated tax; - Compute the amount of interest you owe on the underpayment; or - Show you meet an exception to the payment of interest. - Amended checkbox.
-Check the "Amended" box if this is an amended return.
+Check the "Amended" box if this is an amended return. - Federal Form 5471.
+If your corporation files a federal Form 5471 for an affiliate incorporated in any of the listed foreign jurisdictions in Appendix C, check this box. - Alternative apportionment.
+See Appendix D for complete information.